carlixyz/TestMatch/README.md

 * Services: working as component inside GameMode, handle Friends DataTable loading
 * Social: another component attached to the PlayerController, gets notified via a Service delegate.
 * SocialOverlay: a simple UserWidget inside the ScreenHUD grouping all sub-widgets regarding friends status.
+* If you want a fast population of the initial friends list uncomment the line 28 in SocialComponent.cpp

 ```
-Developed with Unreal Engine 5
+//FriendsDataCache = ReFillDataCache(ATMGameMode->Services->ProvideFriendsData());
 ```

+###Developed with Unreal Engine 5
 ------------

 ### Tasks Breakdown